glorpglob/randomSentenceBot/README.md

 retrieveDiscordMessages can be found at https://github.com/widesteal321/retrieveDiscordMessages/

-This is a DISCORD BOT.
+This is a Discord bot and is not availible in TypeScript.